 SIGN UP TO RECEIVE NOTIFICATIONS AND NEVER MISS A NEW POST

 - Combine mayonnaise [1/3 cup], vinegar [2 tablespoons], and sugar[1 tablespoon] into a large mixing bowl.
 Whisk together thoroughly.

 - Taste the dressing and add salt and pepper to taste.

-- Cut up the broccoli into small bite size pieces and add to the mixing bowl.
+- Cut up the broccoli [1 large head] into small bite-size pieces and add to the mixing bowl.

-- Add the dried cranberries and sunflower seeds.
+- Add the diced shallots [1 small], dried cranberries [1/3 cup], and roasted sunflower seeds [2 tablespoons].